COLON CANCER SCREENING

 - Heavy alcohol drinking and smoking.

 While there is no foolproof method of prevention, taking the steps below has been shown to reduce the risk of colon cancer:

 - Staying active: Research has shown that increased physical activity can significantly lower your risk of colon cancer development.

 - Taking an Aspirin, daily: There is evidence that aspirin and some selected arthritis medications (NSAIDS) can prevent the development of the polyp itself.
-As aspirin is inexpensive as compared to NSAIDS.
 Some newer NSAIDS (Celebrex or Vioxx) may have additional protective benefits.
-You should be aware that aspirin could irritate the GI tract (ulcers) so if you are developing GI distress please call our office for recommendations.
+You should be aware that aspirin could irritate the GI tract (ulcers) so if you are developing GI distress, please call our office for recommendations.

 - Taking 1 mg of folate, daily: Folate may lessen the instability that colon cells have as they mutate to cancerous growths

-- Eat a low fat, high fruit, high vegetable diet: Broccoli in particular may have anti-oxidant substance (sulforphane) that may be protective against colon cancer but limiting fat may have the greatest impact.
+- Eat low fat, high fiber diet, including fresh fruits and vegetables.
+Broccoli, in particular, contains an anti-oxidant substance called sulforaphane that may be protective against colon cancer.
+Limiting fat may have the greatest impact.

 - Limit ingestion of beer.

 - If you have been diagnosed with colitis, improved control of your colitis may lower your risk of colon cancer: Associates in Digestive Health believes that each patient should individualize the risk for side effects from these potentially beneficial measures.
 Ask to speak with our staff about these prevention measures.